Opacity of graphene independent of light frequency and polarization due to the topological charge of the Dirac points: Optical absorption of gapless Dirac models as a topological charge

-{\it Opacity of pristine graphene.-} The low energy band structure of graphene can be described by the tight-binding model on a honeycomb lattice with nearest-neighbor hopping $H=\sum_{\langle ij\rangle\sigma}t\,c_{i\sigma}^{\dag}c_{j\sigma}$ with $t\approx 2.8$eV, and we denote the distance between neighboring carbon atoms by $a=0.142$nm\cite{CastroNeto09}.
+The low energy band structure of graphene can be described by the tight-binding model on a honeycomb lattice with nearest-neighbor hopping $H=\sum_{\langle ij\rangle\sigma}t\,c_{i\sigma}^{\dag}c_{j\sigma}$ with $t\approx 2.8$eV, and we denote the distance between neighboring carbon atoms by $a=0.142$nm\cite{CastroNeto09}.
 For each spin species, the low energy Homiltonian in the momentum space may be obtained by an expansion around the two Dirac points ${\bf K}$ and ${\bf K}'$, yielding the linear Dirac Hamiltonian \cite{Bernevig13}